 I'm not a huge fan of wings, but I will gladly eat Korean fried chicken wings any day of the week.
 Slightly sweet, slightly tangy, and slightly spicy with extra crispy skin, I can gobble these wings right up (no pun intended).
 There are many, many Korean fried chicken recipes out there, but this particular recipe is the one that I've had success with more than once.

 **Helpful tips and common mistakes

 This Korean fried chicken recipe can be used for wings or for drumsticks.
 Either way, the method is the same.
 Start by making the dry flour mixture.
 You can also substitute the cornstarch for potato starch.

+While the chicken is cooking, make the spicy Korean sauce.
 The sauce is very easy to put together and can be prepared ahead of time.
 If Korean rice syrup is too difficult to locate, you can use honey or corn syrup instead.

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.